DirecTV round dish mounted on the corner of the roof edge in the back of the house.

 < This is a DirecTV WB68 4x8 multi-switch that the installer just left hanging from the 4 LNB cables under the AU-9 dish.
 Water will eventually run down the lines and into the connections.
 The switch should be mounted with the connections horizontally, it is an outdoor switch when mounted correctly.
 Also, the optional support arm you can see below the switch only has one lag bolt in its mount into the roof as well as being oriented wrong...

-< This is another unbelievable example of an inept commercial installation.
-Here the tech used an 18 lb. cement block as a mount and base for a DirecTV dish.
+This is another unbelievable example of a commercial installation.
+An 18 lb. cement block was used as a mount and base for a DirecTV dish.
 The Dish mount is attached to the block and the block is just sitting on the roof.
 I was able to move it with two fingers.
 Signal loss is guaranteed after a big gust of wind from a summer storm or a windy day.
-There was a second dish like this, I would suspect from the same guy, since I have never seen anything like this before.
+There was a second dish like this, I would suspect from the same tech.

-< This is SATPRO owner's home when he was a teenager.
+This is SATPRO owner's home when he was a teenager.
 In 1969, he erected, guyed and assembled the antennas and this 130' tower, with the help of a hired tower climber when he was 15 years old and with the help of his parent's funding.
 He was fascinated by radio and TV reception, and had the family connected by 2-way radios in their cars.
-Atop the tower's center was the largest Wineguard residential TV antenna available at the time, amplified.
+Atop the towers center was the largest Wineguard residential TV antenna available at the time, amplified.
 TV signals could be received as far away as 125 miles.
-DX signals were received as far as 1000 miles away once during DX conditions.
 Antennas were installed for local townsfolk by the owner.

-The above tower was blown down to the ground during a severe storm.
+< The above tower was blown down to the ground during a severe storm.
+The guy lines snapped.
 The owner, still a teenager, re-erected it 20' higher to 150' with a Quad antenna.
 The TV antenna was not replaced.
 This was the tallest structure in his small Missouri town.
 In 1973, the tower was sold to an area farmer for his 2-way radios.
 The owner, now in early college, and with the help of a hired tower climber {the owner's parents didn't like him climbing the tower}, when home from college for the summer, he disassembled this tower and moved it to the new owner's farm and re-erected it.
-It is still standing today, 34 years later.
+It is still standing today, 36 years later, last we spoke to him.

 Thanks for looking.
 We hope you enjoyed the photos.
 Visit again for new photos.